 - View venue & entry details

 Founded in 1989, The Design Museum shows a series of changing exhibitions on contemporary design from fashion to furniture, and architecture to product design.

 The museum champions creative thinking and inspired problem solving, celebrating the talent of the world's best designers and architects.
 Housed in a former banana warehouse on the Southbank, the institution has a strong claim to the title of the world's first museum of modern design.

 The Design Museum does not yet display a permanent collection, instead hosting a selection of rotating exhibitions throughout the year, combining an emphasis on classic designs with examinations of leading contemporary practitioners.
-The Museum intends to relocate to new premises in west London in 2015, where it will be able to exhibit its collection of 2500 Modernist and contemporary design objects.
+The Museum will close on 30 June 2016 because it is moving to new premises in Kensington, where it is expected to reopen in late 2016.
+It will be housed in the landmark 1960s Commonwealth Institute building, which is being transformed for the 21st century by a design team led by John Pawson.

 Art Funded works

 Jasper Morrison's Handlebar Table comes from early in the designer's career and is a classic example of his technique of combining existing readymade components (in this case, handlebars) in surprising ways to create new and unexpected objects.
 The curve of the handlebars is a wry quotation of the tubular steel designs of the Bauhaus design pioneer Marcel Breuer, whose own chairs were inspired by bicycle frames.